topasmc/topas-docs/parameters/geometry/specialized.rst

     dv:Ge/MultiLeafCollimatorA/XMinusLeavesOpen = 5 0.0 -0.3 -0.2 -0.5 0.0 cm
     dv:Ge/MultiLeafCollimatorA/XPlusLeavesOpen = 5 0.0 0.3 0.2 0.5 0.0 cm

-TOPAS MLC is a specialized geometry and so allows only the reposition of each leaf as a function of time.
-The detail explanation for cooperating with Time Feature is followed later.  (see :ref:`example_special_mlc_sequence` example).
+TOPAS MLC is a specialized geometry and so allows only the reposition of each leaf as a function of time, using :ref:`time_feature` (see :ref:`example_special_mlc_sequence` example).